Menu

 Category: News By: Emilie Wilson Posted on: June 17, 2022

-The Coalition for Religious Equality and Inclusive Development (CREID) will sharing its findings and launch new publications at a number of events and exhibition spaces taking place during the International Ministerial Conference on Freedom of Religion or Belief, which is hosted this year by the UK.
+The Coalition for Religious Equality and Inclusive Development (CREID) will be sharing its findings and launch new publications at a number of events and exhibition spaces taking place during the International Ministerial Conference on Freedom of Religion or Belief, which is hosted this year by the UK.

 Photos by Ali Asef Mohammad, Nazdar Amer Barakat, Iman Nabil Ateya, Tai’s Captures (Unsplash), Enver Rahmanov